Lamb Corner

 Lamb Corner is a hamlet on the B1029 road, in the civil parish of Dedham in the Colchester district, in the county of Essex, England.
-Lamb Corner formerly had a pub, but is now a collection of houses around the Black Brook dating from the medieval period to the 21st century.
+Lamb Corner is a collection of houses around the Black Brook dating from the medieval period to the 21st century.
+Lamb Corner had a pub called the Lamb Inn which closed in 1998 and is now a house called "Lamb House".
+The building is a grade II listed building.